paradigmadigital/Promptmeteo/docs/source/index.rst

 Promptmeteo 🔥🧔
 =======================================

-Promptmeteo is a Python library for Prompt Engineering built over LangChain.
-It simplifies the utilization of Language Model Models (LLMs) for various tasks through a low-code interface.
+Promptmeteo is a Python library for prompt engineering built over LangChain.
+It simplifies the utilization of large language models (LLMs) for various tasks through a low-code interface.
 To achieve this, Promptmeteo can employ different LLM models and dynamically generate prompts for specific tasks based on just a few configuration parameters.

 .. toctree::
    :maxdepth: 2